 One-tailed vs. two-tailed tests of significance

 There are wide-spread misconceptions about one-tailed and two-tailed tests, often referred to as one-sided and two-sided hypotheses .
 This is not surprising given that even the Wikipedia article on the topic gets it wrong by stating that one-sided tests are appropriate only if "the estimated value can depart from the reference value in just one direction".
-Consequently, people often prefer two-sided tests as they believe using one-tailed tests leads to bias, higher than nominal error rates (type I errors) and involves making more assumptions about the directiona of the effect.
+Consequently, people often prefer two-sided p-values as they believe using one-tailed p-values amounts to bias, higher than nominal error rates (type I errors) and involves making more assumptions about the directiona of the effect.

 However, nothing could be further from the truth.
 In reality, there is no practical or theoretical situation in which a two-tailed test is appropriate.
 For it to be appropriate, the inference drawn or action taken needs to be the same regardless of the direction of the effect of interest and that is never the case.
 Therefore, this p-value calculator uses one-tailed z-scores and t-scores.